hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 1. Frequent terms: Data, scraper, web, Python, jupyter, pandas, numpy, matplotlib, ...
 2. Frequent terms: Data, Javascript, CSS, HTML, web, responsive, bootstrap, echart, ...

 By looking at the two different lists, we can tell they are of different topics.
 Computers can also recognise topics in a similar way.
 In a usual topic modeling procedure, we start with a matrix composed of "document vectors".
 The vector has a coordinate system using all the potential terms, so every element in the vector represents an intensity of this term in the document.
 A "topic vector" has the same shape of a "document vector" -- a collection of terms with different weights.
 Some terms may be stronger indicator of certain topic, like "Python" and "Javascript" in above example.
-Some other terms may be a weaker indicator, like "web" in above example, where one course emphasize more on "web scraping" and another course emaphasize more on "responsive web".
+Some other terms may be a weaker indicator, like "web" in above example, where one course emphasize more on "web scraping" and another course emphasize more on "responsive web".
 In the technical language, "topic vector" is a (mostly "linear") combination of "document vectors".
 The number of topics is much less than the number of documents, which can be told from the original rationale:

 - We have many documents but only a few topics
 - The intrinsic structure (number of docs) is much simpler than the observations (documents)